 In order to efficiently evaluate and manage the economics of the entire insured portfolio, management compiles and analyzes expected loss information for all policies on a consistent basis.
 The discussion of losses that follows encompasses expected losses on all contracts in the insured portfolio regardless of accounting model, unless otherwise specified.
 Net expected loss to be paid (recovered) is equal to the present value of expected future cash outflows for loss and LAE payments, net of: (i) inflows for expected salvage, subrogation and other recoveries; (ii) excess spread on underlying collateral, as applicable; and (iii) amounts ceded to reinsurers.
-Assumptions used in the determination of the net expected loss to be paid (recovered) such as delinquency, severity, discount rates and expected time frames to recovery were consistent by sector regardless of the accounting model used.
+Assumptions used in the determination of the net expected loss to be paid (recovered) such as delinquency, severity, discount rates and expected time frames to recovery are consistent for each sector regardless of the accounting model used.

 Current risk-free rates are used to discount expected losses at the end of each reporting period.
 Therefore, changes in such rates from period to period affect economic loss development and loss and LAE.
-However, the effect of changes in discount rates is not indicative of actual credit impairment or improvement in the period.
-The weighted average discount rates used to discount expected losses (recoveries) for U.S. denominated exposures were 4.10%, 4.08% and 1.02% as of December 31, 2023, 2022 and 2021, respectively.
+However, the effect of changes in discount rates is not indicative of actual credit impairment or improvement.
+The weighted average discount rates used to discount expected losses (recoveries) were 4.38%, 4.09% and 4.08% as of December 31, 2024, 2023 and 2022, respectively.